 Quality is no guarantee of success.
 I’ve seen hundreds of really great scripts and movies that have either never been made or never made money.
 Too many people have lost their savings or gone into debt, making movies that no one will ever see.
 That’s fine if you’re all about the “art,” but, frankly, I’ve never met anyone who went into this business not to make money.
 There’s no shame in making crappy movies if it puts food on your table.

-What advice would you have for people that are having difficulty making it in the industry?
+What advice would you have for people struggling to make it in the industry?

 Do you have any tips for people trying to make it in your field?